 Like many fans of my generation, the incredible trilogy of novels from author Timothy Zahn detailing the aftereffects of the galactic civil war arrived at the opportune time to fill the void left in the wake of the conclusion of the original Star Wars trilogy.
-The brilliant stories not only propelled us into an entire new story but also introduced us to one of the greatest villains ever to grace the literature of the galaxy far, far away…
+The brilliant stories not only propelled us into an entirely new story but also introduced us to one of the greatest villains ever to grace the literature of the galaxy far, far away…

 Grand Admiral Thrawn.

 With the Empire in ruins and Darth Vader and his sinister Emperor vanquished, the remnants of the Imperial Starfleet required a guiding hand to facilitate its ascension from ashes and found a perfect custodian in the unnerving alien commander of the seventh fleet.
 Commissioned by the Emperor and tasked with the exploration of the unknown regions of space, the Chiss warrior had transformed his exiled fleet into a self-contained division of the Empire.

 The crushing defeat of the Emperor, along with the destruction of the second Death Star, served as a beacon for Thrawn to return to the fight, and with his entire fleet at his command, the Chiss commander absorbed the remnants of the Empire and set his sights on the victorious members of the Rebel Alliance.
 The Thrawn trilogy, as they came to be known were the stand out novels from the Star Wars Expanded Universe and their downgrading to the non-canon set of Star Wars adventures known as “Legends” did not sit well with the fans.